 With more foreigners sampling the dish and returning to the country (not only for halušky), the Slovak word got its English transcription, and that’s how these small dumplings are now called by their non-Slovak fans.

 When talking about ‘halushki’, I often refer to them as traditional Slovak pasta, because they’ve been an essential part of our cuisine for centuries.
 Some people liken them to German spätzle or Hungarian galuska, and indeed they look very similar, which only proves how easily cooking ideas travelled across the borders in the past.

 To make potato halushki, you will need:

 - pasta flour (when in Slovakia, look for hrubá múka, which translates as coarse flour)

 For the exact measurements and instructions, go to specific recipes, e.g. Strapatchki.

-My Grandma used to make halushki for a Sunday soup from her chickens’ livers.
-She mashed them with a fork, added some flour and eggs, a pinch of salt and a few sprigs of chopped parsley and off they went to the boiling water.
-Well, that was a delicacy, I can tell you!
+My grandma used to make halushki for a Sunday soup from chicken livers.
+She mashed them with a fork, added some flour and eggs, a pinch of salt and a few sprigs of chopped parsley, and off they went to the boiling water.